eurostat/gridviz/readme.md

 ## Description

-GridViz allows you to visualize large gridded datasets on the browser.
-Unlike raster-based approaches, this tool utilizes WebGL through Three.js in order to render eveything client-side.
+GridViz is a JavaScript library which allows you to visualize large gridded datasets.
+Unlike traditional raster-based approaches, this tool utilizes WebGL through Three.js in order to render eveything client-side.

 ## Installation & Usage